gordonwatts/dataframe_expressions/README.md

 d.jets.map(lambda j: d.eles.map(lambda e: j.DeltaR(e)))
 ```

-Would produce a stream of DR's for each jet with each electron.
+Would produce a stream of `DataFrame`'s for each jet with each electron.
 It is up to the backend how a function like `map` is used (and of course `DeltaR`).
+Further, the backend must run the parsing as arguments can be arbitrary, so `dataframe_expressions` can't figure out the meaning on its own.
+The function `map` here, for example, has no special meaning in this library.

 ## Backend Functions